This is a list of the items which may be placed in an index file to be processed

 1123.
 For HTML documents the this information is automatically

-extracted from the document by wndex
+extracted from the document by wndex.
+This requires a

 line in the head of the HTML document like: